TriumphLLC/Blend4Web/deploy/doc/en/_sources/textures.txt

 The ``Type`` drop-down menu (for selecting texture type) is located under the ``Textures`` tab.
 The engine supports the following texture types:

 #. ``Image or Movie``

+    In this case, the texture is defined by an image or a video file.
+Following file formats are supported:

+        - ``.PNG``
+        - ``.JPG``

+    It can be used for the following purposes:

     - :ref:`diffuse map <diffuse_map>`
     - :ref:`specular map <specular_map>`, this can also be packed into the alpha channel of a diffuse texture
     - :ref:`normal map <normal_map>`